BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-Weapon Master — *Nori has spent a lot of time travelling the world and*
+Weapon Master â€” *Nori has spent a lot of time travelling the world and*

 *fighting with many different 'borrowed' weapons.*

 Nori the Dwarf is never considered unarmed, and never suffers the usual -1 penalty to the Duel roll for fighting with a two-handed weapon.

-Weapon Synerg y — *Nori is finally in possession of his preferred weapons,*
+Weapon Synerg y â€” *Nori is finally in possession of his preferred weapons,*

 *allowing him to fight with even more skill.*